Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Tennessee has two wins against the spread in four games this year.

-- The Titans have covered the spread once this season when favored by 4 points or more (in two chances).
+- This season, the Titans have one against the spread win in two games as a favorite of 4.5 points or more.

-- Tennessee's games this year have gone over the total in two out of four opportunities (50%).
+- Tennessee's games this year have hit the over two times in four opportunities (50%).

-- The Titans score 23.8 points per game, five fewer than the Jaguars give up per outing (28.8).
+- The Titans rack up 23.8 points per game, five fewer than the Jaguars surrender per matchup (28.8).

-- When Tennessee piles up more than 418.5 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Tennessee churns out more than 418.5 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Titans have turned the ball over seven times this season, six more turnovers than the Jaguars have forced (1).